 For most of the larger asset classes in the portfolio, the price of the asset at any given time is an important component of expected return, particularly over the medium term (three to five years).
 Higher prices tend to precede periods of lower returns, an important consideration for the risk-return opportunities across the portfolio.
 Chart 34 shows several common measures of valuation converted to a common scale for comparability.
-In the past few months, the valuations for investment grade credit and high yield bonds have decreased.
-By historical standards, non-U.S. developed equity continues to have relatively inexpensive valuations.
+In the past few months, the valuations for U.S. equity and investment grade credit rose while valuations for high yield bonds and emerging market equity fell.
+The valuation for non-U.S. developed equity remained relatively constant, and Real Estate valuations rose to historical highs.
 U.S. equity continues to have a higher valuation than non-U.S. developed and emerging market equity.